neoncortex/bashed/README.md

 - edalertsound: sound file to play on alerts;
 - ederrorsound: sound file to play on errors;
 - editdir: Contains the path to the edit directory.
 By default: $HOME/.edit;
-- editreadlines: File used to store lines that where cut/copied;
 - editsearchdir: Contains the path to store the file search cache;
+- edittempdir: Contains the path to the temporary directory.
+By default: $editdir/temp;
+- editreadlines: Temporary file used to store lines that where cut/copied;

 ## Using e:
 Commands can be passed directly to ed, using e, like: